2013 Huang Case in Qatar: Trial

 In the court hearing of June 18, 2013, several witnesses testified for the prosecution.
 A police detective from the criminal investigation department said that according to information gathered from “intelligence sources we knew that the defendant once has taken away a candy off the girl’s hand, and grounded her for eating it.”

 Pertaining to the issue of adoption, detective Ahmad Issac Hamoudah Abu Zoro told the court, “As you are aware, the deceased child has black complexion, very skinny while her parents are white.
 Parents who wish to adopt children should be selective so that their kids are supposed to be beautiful.”
 Adoption outside of biological families does not occur in Qatar or in other Gulf Arab societies.

 The California Innocence Project claims that Qatari police records stated that it was odd that the Asian Huangs had adopted black children who were not “good looking” and who didn't share their “hereditary traits.”

 In addition, Dr. Anis Mahmoud Khalifa, the medical examiner who conducted Gloria's autopsy, openly told the court, “I never mentioned in my report or statements the word “starvation” but rather emaciation,” contradicting the prosecution's basis for charging her parents with starving Gloria to death.

 The request to drop the charges against the American couple were rejected and bail was declined.

-On Tuesday, October 1, 2013, Judge Abdullah Al-Emady ordered the Huangs to remain imprisoned until at least their next hearing, which is scheduled for November 6, 2013.
+On Tuesday, October 1, 2013, Judge Abdullah Al-Emady ordered the Huangs to remain imprisoned until at least their next hearing, which was scheduled for November 6, 2013.
 Officials raised questions about the Huangs paying adoption fees to an adoption agency.
 After Tuesday's hearing, Matthew proclaimed his innocence.

 On March 27, 2014, Matthew and Grace were each sentenced to three years in prison and fined 15,000 Qatari Riyals.
 No verdict was read by the judge.
 The couple was not detained, pending the appeals process, but remained restricted from leaving the country.
 The travel ban went against the precedent set in the Villagio Mall fire, where 5 Qataris were sentenced to 6 years in prison after being convicted of murder by negligence, but were allowed to travel without restriction during appeals.
 The U.S. State Department issued a statement following the judicial announcement, noting that they were "surprised and disappointed" by the result.

 Several weeks later, the defendants were notified that they had been found guilty of child endangerment, a different crime from that which they had been originally charged and tried.